Build your first public integration on Zapier

 • You’ll get support from Zapier’s Partner Program once your app has been successfully reviewed.

-To get a picture of how your integration will show up on Zapier’s website, you can browse the app directory.
+To see how your integration will show up on Zapier’s website, you can browse the app directory.
 It’s a great idea to explore similar apps to see what triggers and actions they provide for building Zapier workflows, called Zaps.

 1. Before you start